Mental Fitness Toolkit

 The Five Pillars of Wellbeing | The Mental Fitness Framework

-Whether you are proactively aiming to improve your Mental Fitness, or are looking for effective ways to get yourself back on track, these tools are proven by science to make a difference.
+Whether you are proactively aiming to improve your Mental Fitness, or are looking for effective ways to get yourself back on track during recovery, these tools are proven by science to make a difference.

 Mental Fitness is the idea that we can be more positive, pro-active, and preventative in how we approach our mental health and wellbeing.
 An easily understood metaphor, Resilience Agenda uses Mental Fitness to make the insights of positive psychology more relevant, engaging and inspiring to a wider variety of people.